What is a Rain Garden?

 Rain gardens help keep our streams and rivers clean by filtering “storm water runoff” (rain water from rooftops, driveways, lawns, parking lots, roadways and sidewalks) before it enters local waterways.
 Rain gardens also help alleviate problems associated with localized flooding by encouraging water to soak into the ground, thereby reducing the volume of runoff.
 Just as important, rain gardens add beauty to our community.

 Anyone can build a rain garden on their own.
 Creating one requires nothing more high tech than a shovel.
 Check our Quick Guide to Planning and Installing Rain Gardens to see how easy it is!
-The links on the left provide even more tips and guidance on constructing your own personal rain garden.
+The links on the right provide even more tips and guidance on constructing your own personal rain garden.
 And if you run in to problems – don’t give up.
 Just give us a call (732-7075) or shoot us an email and we’ll help you through it.